Starched fabric decal experiment

 After cutting out pieces, I laid them out to make sure they looked okay together.
 Then I used one or two pieces of double stick tape to attach them to the door in the same arrangement.

 Somewhere in the middle of the cutting, it occurred to me I should be mixing up the starch and letting it cool off so it's not boiling hot when I want to use it.
-You can use liquid fabric starch that you buy at the store in the laundry aisle.
-Or if you're too lazy to go to the store, like me, then you can make your own.
 I used this recipe:

 Stir 1/4 cup corn starch into 1/2 cup cold water.
 Then pour in 4 cups of boiling water and mix it up.